ExtendRealityLtd/Zinnia.Unity/README.md

 > Note: The tests are not compatible with the `Run all in player` option.

+### Updating to the latest version

+The package will show up in the Unity Package Manager UI once the above steps have been carried out.
+From then on the package can be updated by selecting the package in the Unity Package Manager and clicking on the `Update` button or using the version selection UI.

 ## Naming

 Inspired by the [Zinnia] genus of plants known for their colorful, long lasting flower heads and their great ease to grow from seeds.
 This repository, much like the Zinnia flower aims to be easy to use and allow your projects to grow and flourish into long lasting, easy to maintain solutions.